cpappas18/cheatsheet/Getting a job.md

 **Resources:**
 * [confetti.ai](https://www.confetti.ai/) is an incredible Machine Learning technical interview question bank that lets you test on specific ML concepts.
 * [HackerRank Interview Prep Kit](https://www.hackerrank.com/interview/interview-preparation-kit) is a list of HackerRank challenges curated by them from 1000+ companies.

+## Hackathons

+- [ ] add any and all hackathons i can find, with dates and specifications